la2050/archive/_projects/2016/early-childhood-education-options-using-public-service-mini-courses-to-educate-and-empower-families.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  LA families struggle to access comprehensive, objective information on  school choices.

+  With the support of LA2050, and in collaboration with leading childhood experts and area preschools, PEL will create a series of accessible, dynamic, purposeful and content-rich “Public Service Mini-Courses on Early Childhood Education” to educate families on the importance and purpose of early childhood education AND the methodology and criteria to find the best fitting early childhood environments.
 project_impact: '["Early education","Student education pipeline"]'
 project_proposal_best_place: >-
   While, fortunately, there are many educational options (private, public,